WSBC

 WSBC (1240 kHz) is a commercial AM radio station in Chicago, Illinois.
 It broadcasts brokered programming, mostly ethnic and religious.
 It is owned by Heartland Signal LLC.

 WSBC transmits with 1,000 watts.
 Its transmitter site is on North Milwaukee Avenue at West Catalpa Avenue in Chicago.
 It shares its tower with sister station WCPT (820 AM).

+Programming

 WSBC features programming aimed at ethnic communities including Russian, Ukrainian, Latino, Italian, Latvian and Irish.
 Hosts buy time on the station and may offer their services or seek donations during their shows.